 - The SuperPack (unlike other Victron Lithiums) is not designed for series connections.

-- The peak and maximum continuous discharge current of the SuperPack range is not as much as some of our Lithium batteries as its related to the BMS and the disconnect being internal to the battery – so do check the datasheet to make sure the current peak and discharge ratings suit your needs – or choose from the Lithium battery 12.8V & 25.6V Smart or the Lithium battery 24V range or build a parallel SuperPack bank.
+- The peak and maximum continuous discharge current of the SuperPack range is not as much as some of our Lithium batteries as its related to the BMS and the disconnect being internal to the battery – so do check the datasheet to make sure the current peak and discharge ratings suit your needs – or choose from the Lithium battery 12.8V & 25.6V Smart range, or build a parallel SuperPack bank.

 Whatever your decision when purchasing new batteries, maybe it is time to give the Lithium SuperPack batteries a chance.
 There’s LiFe after Lead you know – but as I’ve shown that all depends on what you want to achieve.
 Is it less weight, less volume, maybe it’s capacity or voltage or any of the multitude of factors that go into choosing a battery system.